-A simple thank you goes a long way.
-After all, your patients aren’t obligated to review you, so if they took time out of their day to write something positive about you, then they really appreciate you.
+A simple thank you can go a long way.
+After all, your customers are under no obligation to leave a review, so if they took the time out of their day to write something complimentary about you, you can be sure that they are appreciative.
 Show them that the appreciation is mutual.

 Don’t just say, “Thanks for the review.
 We appreciate it!”
 Instead, use their name in their reply and add something personal.
 If John came in for teeth whitening and left you a positive review, say something like, “Thank you for the kind words, John!
 Happy to hear that your smile is dazzling everyone you meet!”

 Some people struggle with compliments.
-Instead of a simple, “thank you,” they want to shrug off the accolades, or worse, they awkwardly fumble to find something nice to say in return.
-We see this frequently happens in reviews where a business owner will invite the reviewer back into their office with a coupon for a percentage off a procedure.
+Instead of a simple “thank you,” they want to shrug off the accolades, or worse, they awkwardly fumble to find something nice to say in return.

 Instead, you could consider adding value by sharing some information they might not have known.
 In the case of John, who was very happy with his teeth whitening, you could remind him that the advanced procedure you used will last an extra three months, and you look forward to seeing him next time.